rancher/docs/content/rancher/v2.x/en/k8s-in-rancher/_index.md

   - /rancher/v2.x/en/concepts/resources/
 ---

-> The **Cluster Explorer** is a new feature in Rancher v2.5 that allows you to view and manipulate all of the custom resources and CRDs in a Kubernetes cluster from the Rancher UI.
+> The <b>Cluster Explorer</b> is a new feature in Rancher v2.5 that allows you to view and manipulate all of the custom resources and CRDs in a Kubernetes cluster from the Rancher UI.
 This section will be updated to reflect the way that Kubernetes resources are handled in Rancher v2.5.

 ## Workloads